Scoliosis – a lateral curvature of the spine.

-I’d never even broken a bone, never rushed to hospital or suffered any major problems and I was being told I need life changing surgery for a major condition.
+I’d never even broken a bone, never rushed to the hospital or suffered any major problems and I was being told I need life changing surgery for a major condition.

 I had two major curves classed as serious however they are not life threatening and won’t cause any internal damage.

-Options where limited.
+Options were limited.

 A brace wasn’t an option as the curvature was already too severe and I didn’t have too much growing left.

 The first X-ray my parents and I had seen, well, none of us could believe it was even possible that was me.

 My dad couldn’t believe his daughter’s spine could be so, curved.

 As I was training for dance school surgery wasn’t an option.

 A very long, intense procedure screwing rods into each vertebra down my spine and attaching metal rods and screws to hold my ‘new’ straight back in place.